Type Systems

 declaring the type of the function itself.
 The difference is actually

 not as large as one might imagine.
-If the function receives a type f
+If the function receives a type f receives an Int and returns a

-itself is of the type
+String, then f itself is of the type

-Int -> String
+Int -> String.

 Haskell has roots in formal systems, in particular, System

 The T-Abs rule is an inference rule stating that if the premise above the line is true, then the conclusion below the line will also be true.
+Let’s dive into this in a bit more detail:

 - Let’s first parse the premise.